UCL/ECON-CLUSTER/README.md

 Connecting to the CS cluster is a two step process.

-Step 1.
-Log in to the CS department computing system using your CS department account Step 2.
-Once inside, connect to the CS cluster using your CS cluster account.
+1. Log in to the CS department computing system using your CS department account
+2. Once inside, connect to the CS cluster using your CS cluster account.

 Sections 2.1 and 2.2 below discuss these steps in turn.